HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 #### JMeter agents

 To run the tests, a distributed AWS/JMeter agents setup consisting of one primary and eight subordinate instances was used.
-Details about the JMeter setup are listed below.
+Refer to the following JMeter setup details:

 **c5.2xlarge JMeter instance**